I enjoy simple and unfussy cooking. My Friend Sue suggested I post a few of my recipes here. I will provide more as time goes by.

 I like a good stew because timing is not an issue and on a cold winters day it not only warms the house and fills every room with a lovely smell it's also very warming to eat.

-I small tin of pineapple pieces (pineapple rings are much cheaper and it takes but a few minutes to cut them up).
+• I small tin of pineapple pieces.
 The pineapple helps tenderise even the worst cuts of meat.

 Very bad for you, I know, but everything in moderation is my view and always ensure you have someone with you to help you eat them.

-Sieve all the dry ingrediaents into a bowl - the mustard always seems to have lumps in it !
-Add the butter (or margarine) and ½ the cheese.
+Sieve all the dry ingredients into a bowl - the mustard always seems to have lumps in it !
+Add the butter (or margarine) and ? the cheese.
 I cheat and do this in a Kenwood mixer (mine's 20 years old and only missed a beat once).
 When the mixture looks like fine golden breadcrumbs add the milk slowly until you have a soft, light dough.
-Roll out until about ¾ inch thik and cut into squares or cut into circles.
-Sprinkle the remainder of the grated cheese over the top and put in a pre-heated oven (at Gas mark 7) for 11 mins.
-Try not to eat the them immediately !
+Roll out until about 1 inch thick and cut into squares or cut into circles.
+Sprinkle the remainder of the grated cheese over the top and put in a pre-heated oven (at Gas Mark 7) for 11 mins.
+Try not to eat the them immediately!